Turkish identity card

 The Republic of Turkey Identity Card (Türkiye Cumhuriyeti Kimlik Kartı) is mandatory for all Turkish citizens from birth.
 The Turkish police are authorized to request identification at any time, and failure to comply may result in a fine.
 The identity card also serves as a travel document for Turkish citizens entering certain countries and regions without a passport.
-It is currently accepted for entry into Northern Cyprus, Bosnia and Herzegovina (planned), Georgia (since 2011), Moldova (since 2019), Ukraine (since 2017, if arriving directly from Turkey), Azerbaijan (since 1 April 2021, if arriving directly from Turkey), and Serbia (planned) instead of a passport.
+It is currently accepted for entry into Northern Cyprus, Bosnia and Herzegovina (planned), Georgia (since 2011), Moldova (since 2019), Ukraine (since 2017, if arriving directly from Turkey), Azerbaijan (since 1 April 2021, if arriving directly from Turkey), and Serbia instead of a passport.

 History

 Identity cards, theoretically obligatory for all citizens, male and female, existed already in the late Ottoman Empire.
 They were known in Turkish as nüfus tezkeresi.
 To the Slavic subjects of the Ottoman state they were known colloquially as nofuz (нофуз).

 ID cards (1927-1991)

 Turkey issued ID cards (Turkish: Nüfus Hüviyet Cüzdanı) with the 1927 census in Ottoman Arabic letters.
 With Turkey's change to Latin script, ID cards were changed to Latin in 1928.
 Surnames were added after 1934, with the Surname Law.
 Newer ID cards were issued in 1976, however old cards were still valid until 1991.